cuijia1247/StyleMaster/Project_Log.md

 - [x] test activation function: ReLU, SiLU, SELU, Softsign
 - [x] test classifier structures
 - [x] test the SSC output features 4096, 2048, 1024, 512
+- [ ] test all codes for review
+- [ ] update all codes for better performance and readability
+- [ ] add transformer as new baseline
+- [ ] design ablation study experiments

 ## The second fine-tuning process